Marty Mayberry: Skiing

-Mayberry is an LW3 classified skier who competes in standing events using a pair of artificial legs.
+Mayberry was an LW3 classified skier who competed in standing events using a pair of artificial legs.
 Prior to contracting meningococcal, he was involved with skiing.
 He was back to competing at it on the disability side by 2004.
-When fully kitted out, he looks like an able-bodied skier, and is capable of skiing faster than 110 kph.
+When fully kitted out, he looked like an able-bodied skier, and was capable of skiing faster than 110 kph.
 He received support for his skiing from the Australian Institute of Sport, New South Wales Institute of Sport and the Australian Government Sports Training Grants program.

-Mayberry has won medals at IPC Alpine Skiing World Cup events and the Paralympic Games.
-He made his Australian national team debut in 2005 at the European Cup Finals, and went on to represent Australia the following year at the 2006 Torino Games where he failed to medal in the four men's standing events he competed in.
+Mayberry had won medals at IPC Alpine Skiing World Cup events and the Paralympic Games.
+He made his Australian national team debut in 2005 at the European Cup Finals, and went on to represent Australia the following year at the 2006 Turin Games where he failed to medal in the four men's standing events he competed in.
 He finished 33rd in the downhill, 21st in the Giant Slalom, 19th in the Slalom and did not finish in the Super G. Mayberry attributed his poor performance at the 2006 Games to his prosthetic legs, which "just didn't feel right during the speed events in Italy."
 Following those Games, he worked with prosthetist Peter Farrand to develop new legs that would address the problems in Italy.
 Continuing to ski following the 2006 Games, he earned a gold medal at a World Cup event in 2007 in Slalom, and earned a bronze medal in slalom event at a 2008 World Cup competition.

-During Australia's 2009—2010 summer, Mayberry was based in Europe and North America for training.
+During Australia's 2009–2010 summer, Mayberry was based in Europe and North America for training.
 At the 2009 World Championships, he had a pair of sixth places finished in the Super G and downhill events.
 That year, at a Spanish hosted IPC World Cup, he crashed in the giant slalom event and did not score a time.
 He was officially named to the Australian 2010 Winter Paralympics team in November 2009.
 A ceremony was held in Canberra with Australian Paralympic Committee president Greg Hartung and Minister for Sport Kate Ellis making the announcement.
 Mayberry was selected to the largest Winter Paralympics team that Australia had ever sent to the Games.